Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 ## Optional attributes and elements

-> Example of Data Quality component with some of the voluntary attributes:
+> Example of Data Quality component with some of the data quality dimensions:

 ```yml